Do0ks/SudokuSolver/README.md

 <b><u>Discription:</u></b>

-Sudoku Puzzle solver that handles mutiple grids plus puzzles that are 1-9/A-Z. This basically "brute forces" the puzzle.
+Sudoku Puzzle solver that handles mutiple grids plus puzzles that are 1-9/A-Z. In simplest words, it "brute forces" the puzzle.
 The harder the puzzle is, the longer it will take to solve.

+<b>Backtracking Algorithm:</b>

+The algorithm checks all possible candidates, that it be digits or letters, alligns a candidate and moves to the next cell.
+If a conflict is found, it backtracks and trys the next candidate.
+I also have functions inplemented that checks to make sure a voliation of the sudoku rule set doesnt happen before placing the candidate.